MonsterSkulls/MonsterSkulls/README.md

 we *firmly* believe endogenic plurality is real and valid. fakeclaimers get blocked on sight

-we have fictives, please be respectful to them and dont assume things about them based on their sources.
+we have fictives, please be respectful to them and dont assume things about them (or us as a whole) based on their sources.

 we do want to talk to people but social anxieties make it hard unless someone talks first, we may not be good at keeping up conversation